-The Diversity of Culture – Africa is a mixture of tribes and diverse populations that express their culture through arts, crafts, folklore, religion, clothing, cuisine, music, dance, and language.
+The Diversity of Culture on Africa Cruises – Africa is a mixture of tribes and diverse populations that express their culture through arts, crafts, folklore, religion, clothing, cuisine, music, dance, and language.

 Completely different from the cultures of the western and the eastern world, Africans have subdivided cultural units that differ not only from country to country within the continent, but also from region to region in the same country.

 The tribal culture is strong through and manifests itself in the values of even the most westernized human settlements.
 For example, the respect for elders is a very strong trend throughout many countries.

 From region to region, the visitor will soon discover the great tapestry of ethnic cultures that adds to the exotic beauty of this continent.

 Happiness exists in its primal form, away from all the noise of western society, and people make the most of their lives although Africa is one of the most impoverished continents there is.

 Giza Plateau’s Legendary Pyramids and Sphinx – Giza sits on the west bank of the Nile, approximately 13 miles southwest of central Cairo.
 Giza is home to the oldest and only remaining representative of the Seven Wonders of the Ancient World, the Great Pyramid of Cheops, that dates back to approximately 2690 BCE.
 Poke around inside one of the pyramids and wonder what daily life was like for a pharaoh 5,000 years ago.

 The pyramids of Khufu, Khafre, and Menkaure, completed between 2560 BCE and 2510 BCE, await your exploration, along with the enigmatic Great Sphinx that rests on the eastern side of the plateau a short distance from the pyramids.